merlin777k/ghostnet-devbridge/README.md

 # 🕵️ GhostNet DevBridge
 ### IBM Bob Hackathon 2026 — *Your Repo.
 Your Rules.
 AI as Your Dev Partner.*

-> **GhostNet DevBridge** uses IBM Bob as an AI-powered development partner for [GhostNet](https://ghost-net.org) — a live, deployed, gamified cybersecurity education platform.
-Bob understands the full GhostNet codebase, generates documentation, answers developer questions in context, and auto-generates new mission content.
+> **GhostNet DevBridge** uses IBM Bob as an AI-powered development partner for **GhostNet V2** — an early open-source version of a gamified cybersecurity education platform.
+This repository serves as the demonstration codebase for the hackathon, showcasing how IBM Bob can accelerate solo developer workflows on complex Flask projects.

 ---

 ## 🚀 The Problem

-GhostNet is a complex, multi-service cybersecurity training platform built and maintained by a **single developer**.
-It runs across two production servers, serves real students, and has grown organically over 3+ years into a system with:
+GhostNet is a cybersecurity training platform built and maintained by a **single developer**.
+Even at its V2 stage, the codebase includes:

-- 40+ terminal commands with custom logic
+- Multiple terminal commands with custom routing logic
-- Faction war systems, XP economy, BTC conversion, PvP mechanics
-- 5 AI agents powered by Ollama (GHOST-7, NEXUS-IR, PHANTOM-0, ANALYST-X, BROKER-9, RON)
-- Quantum computing missions using real Qiskit circuits
-- An isometric city engine with real-time player activity
+- XP economy and player progression systems
+- Session-based authentication and admin dashboards
+- Multi-template Flask architecture with dynamic game state

-**The challenge:** Onboarding a new contributor or even remembering the full codebase structure after a week away is painful.
-There's no documentation, no test coverage guide, and no AI-aware context layer.
+**The challenge:** Onboarding a new contributor — or even returning to your own code after a week — is painful without proper documentation, context maps, or an AI-aware layer that understands the full codebase.

 ---

 ## 💡 The Solution: GhostNet DevBridge

-GhostNet DevBridge integrates **IBM Bob** directly into the GhostNet development workflow, enabling:
+GhostNet DevBridge integrates **IBM Bob** directly into the GhostNet V2 development workflow, enabling:

 ### 🗺️ Feature 1 — Codebase Navigator
-Ask Bob anything about the GhostNet codebase in natural language:
+Ask Bob anything about the GhostNet V2 codebase in natural language:
 - *"Where is the XP award logic?"*
-- *"How does the faction war system work?"*
+- *"How does session authentication work?"*
-- *"What commands are available in the Linux terminal?"*
+- *"What routes are available in app.py?"*

-Bob reads the full repository context and answers with precision — no more grepping through 5,000 lines of Flask code.
+Bob reads the full repository context and answers with precision — no more grepping through thousands of lines of Flask code.

 ### 📄 Feature 2 — Auto-Doc Generator
 Feed Bob any route, module, or function and get structured Markdown documentation instantly.
 Outputs: